nan1832/gitskills/readme.txt

-this is a readme,txt about creating a new branch is quick! hello!every one! creating a new branch is quick and simple. in feature1 use fast forward
+this is a readme,txt about creating a new branch is quick! hello!every one! creating a new branch is quick and simple.
+In feature1 use fast forward again!